The Corporate Transparency Act is back in play for small businesses including those in the student transportation industry.

 Related: Business As Usual for Collins Bus Customers, Says Forest River

-Even if the Corporate Transparency Act is ultimately defeated in the courts, businesses should still be on the lookout for similar legislation at the state level.
+Similar legislation to the Corporate Transparency Act have already been introduced at the state level.
 One of the first copycat laws comes from New York lawmakers, requiring companies to report ownership by Jan.
 1, 2026.

 “It’s tricky because every state has their own regulations.
 I’ve seen companies who operate in one state come to another state and get slapped pretty hard with fines because they did not dig deep into the state regulations for school buses in that state,” said Mark Szyperski, president of On Your Mark Transportation, a consultancy firm based in Nashville, Tennessee.